lovetoys/lovetoys/README.md

 #### Component.register(path)
 - **path** A path in a format accepted by require()

 Register the component for loading it conveniently with Component.load.
+Registered components are stored in a local table which stays the same across different `require()`s.

 #### Component.load(components)
 - **components** A list containing component names

-Load the specified components.
+Load the specified components, sparing you lots of calls to `require()`.

 ```lua
 local Color, Transform, Drawable = Component.load({"Color", "Transform", "Drawable"})